moecherry99/AlexCherryFinalYearProject/README.md

 Any other references that were used for the actual development of the game are shown in the **References** file that is contained in the main page of this repository.

+There is a screen cast split into two seconds in this repository that compose the **Demonstration**.
+This was split due to file sizes permitted by GitHub.

 [Back to top](#entropy)